 I'm a New Zealand journalist living in New York, specializing in global investigative reporting.
 My work has appeared in The New York Times, The Atlantic, Los Angeles Times, VICE, Toronto Star and more.
 I’m especially interested in law, politics and power.

-I graduated with an MA in politics and global affairs from Columbia Journalism School, where I was awarded the Mintz grant and the James A. Wechsler Memorial Award for best reporting on a national issue.
+In 2017, I graduated with an MA in politics and global affairs from Columbia Journalism School, where I was awarded the James A. Wechsler Memorial Award for best reporting on a national issue.
 I previously received degrees in law and arts from The University of Auckland, and was admitted to the bar as a barrister and solicitor in 2010.
 I am the recipient of grants from the Fund for Investigative Journalism and the Pulitzer Center on Crisis Reporting.